bolt3x/Krylov/README.md

 make test=cgs
 ```
 This will generate a test case that uses the CGS solver

+If only the make command is typed, the bcgstab test case will be generated

 ## The Sparse Approximate Inverse Preconditioner